My Tasmanian perfume glossary

 Diluant

 A substance used to dilute something.
-The diluting agent I use most is ethyl alcohol.
+The diluting agents I use the most are alcohol (in eau de parfum) and organic coconut oil in my Four Seasons range.

 Distillation